wpswings/woo-one-click-upsell-funnel/README.txt

 **5) Generate Reports for Upsell Funnel Tracking**:  The WooCommerce post-purchase upsell plugin renders funnel reports that include trigger frequency, accepted & rejected offers, conversion rates, overall sales, etc. This information emphasizes the preferences of customers for particular WordPress funnels.
 Moreover, using both Google Analytics and Facebook Pixel, you can also track WooCommerce upsell

-**6) Global Funnels: Create global one-click funnels that trigger independently without needing target products.
+**6) Global Funnels**: Create global one-click funnels that trigger independently without needing target products.
 You can use the universal WooCommerce one-click upsell to show offers to your customers every time they purchase in your online store.

 **7) Smart Offer Upgrade**: The Smart Offer Upgrade feature replaces the existing product (customer is buying) with the offer product as soon as they accept the WooCommerce upsell offer.
 This intelligent feature removes manual work and makes switching to upsell products seamless.